josefemagine/akii/README-BEDROCK.md

 This document describes the implementation of AWS Bedrock within the Akii AI-as-a-Service platform, secured through Supabase authentication and Edge Functions.

+## CRITICAL: Always Use Real AWS Services

+The AWS Bedrock integration **MUST ALWAYS** connect to real AWS Bedrock services.
+Mock data is strictly prohibited in all environments including:
+- Production environments
+- Testing environments
+- Development environments
+- UI development
+- QA environments

+This is a live application with real users and financial implications.
+Any use of mock data can lead to:
+- Incorrect billing information
+- Misleading user experiences
+- Security vulnerabilities
+- Service expectation mismatches
+- Potential breach of service contracts

 ## System Overview

 Akii leverages AWS Bedrock to provision AI instances via throughput, allowing each user to have their own private provisioned AI instances.
 The implementation follows these core principles: